 It had sparked protests and about 121 affected students filed petition in the court for re-conducting of the papers.

 A disciplinary committee, headed by the principal with Professor Dr Khursheed Abbasi of director academics and Professor Dr Riaz Sheikh as members of the committee, after inquiry had decided to rusticate two students Suhail Sarki and Majid Gorar for six months.

 The High Court circuit bench of Larkana stayed the announcement of the results.

-> College and observed a token hunger-strike at the main gate of the CMC.
+On Monday, protesting over the rustication of Suhail Sarki and Majid Gorar, the students boycotted the regular classes in the Chandka Medical College and observed a token hunger-strike at the main gate of the CMC.

-> Akash Anasri, the central vice chairman of the Jeay Sindh Qaumi Mahaz arrived at the camp.
+Akash Anasri, the central vice chairman of the Jeay Sindh Qaumi Mahaz arrived at the camp.

 Addressing the protesters, he criticised the vice chancellor of the Shaheed Benazir Bhutto Medical University for the situation.

 He demanded withdrawal of rustication orders within two days and warned that they would expand the protest, if their demand was not met.

 Hyderabad: Academic activities and administrative affairs were severely affected on Monday because of ongoing agitation against the SU administration by the Sindh University Employees Workers Association.